On the Existence of Simpler Machine Learning Models: Introduction

-We quantify the magnitude of the Rashomon effect through the \textit{Rashomon volume}, which is the size of the set of models that performs almost equally well on the training data.
-An illustration of the Rashomon set is shown in Figure \ref{fig:rset_example}.
-The \textit{Rashomon ratio} is a ratio of the Rashomon volume to the volume of a hypothesis space.
-In this manuscript, we explore the connections between the Rashomon volume, Rashomon ratio, hierarchies of hypothesis spaces, training performance and generalization.

-The Rashomon ratio can serve as a gauge of simplicity for a learning problem.
-As a property of both a data set and a hypothesis space, it differs from the VC dimension \citep{vapnik1971uniform} (as Rashomon ratio is specific to a data set), it differs from algorithmic stability \citep[see][]{rogers1978finite,kearns1999algorithmic} (as the Rashomon ratio does not rely on robustness of an algorithm with respect to changes in the data), it differs from local Rademacher complexity \citep{bartlett2005local} (as the Rashomon ratio does not measure the ability of the hypothesis space to handle random changes in targets and actually benefits from multiple similar models), and it differs from geometric margins \citep{vapnik1995nature} (as one can have a small margin with a large Rashomon ratio, and margins are measured with respect to one model, whereas the Rashomon ratio considers the existence of many).
-We provide theorems that show simple cases when size of the Rashomon set does not correlate with these complexity measures in Section \ref{section:complexity_measure}.
-The Rashomon set is not simply a flat minimum; it could consist of many non-flat local minima as illustrated in Figure \ref{fig:flatminima2}, and it works for discrete hypothesis spaces where gradients, and thus ``sharpness'' \citep{dinh2017sharp} do not exist.
-We provide basic generalization bounds showing how the Rashomon ratio gauges the existence of simpler-yet-accurate solutions that generalize well.
+We quantify the magnitude of the Rashomon effect through the \textit{Rashomon ratio}, which is the ratio of the Rashomon set's volume to the volume of the hypothesis space.
+An illustration of the Rashomon set is shown in Figure \ref{fig:rset_example}; it does not need to be a connected or convex set.
+The Rashomon ratio can serve as a gauge of simplicity for a learning problem.\footnote{Such measures are typically called ``complexity'' measures, but the Rashomon ratio measures simplicity, not complexity.} As a property of both a data set and a hypothesis space, it differs from the VC dimension \citep{vapnik1971uniform} (because the Rashomon ratio is specific to a data set), it differs from algorithmic stability \citep[see][]{rogers1978finite,kearns1999algorithmic} (as the Rashomon ratio does not rely on robustness of an algorithm with respect to changes in the data), it differs from local Rademacher complexity \citep{bartlett2005local} (as the Rashomon ratio does not measure the ability of the hypothesis space to handle random changes in targets and actually benefits from multiple similar models), and it differs from geometric margins \citep{vapnik1995nature} (as the maximum margin classifier can have a small minimum margin yet the Rashomon ratio can be large, and margins are measured with respect to one model, whereas the Rashomon ratio considers the existence of many).
+We provide theorems that show simple cases when the Rashomon ratio disagrees with these complexity measures in Section \ref{section:notation} and Appendix \ref{appendix:measures}.
+The Rashomon set is not just functions within a flat minimum; it could consist of functions from many non-flat local minima as illustrated in Figure \ref{fig:flatminima} in Appendix \ref{appendix:flat_minima_figure}, and it applies to discrete hypothesis spaces where gradients, and thus ``sharpness'' \citep{dinh2017sharp} do not exist.
+For linear regression, we derive a closed form solution for the volume of the Rashomon set in parameter space in Theorem \ref{th:ridge_regression} in Appendix \ref{appendix:ridge}.